praizz/anya-fellowship/Task-4-polkadot-node/README.md

 It also creates an AWS IAM role named `dynamic_inventory_role` that would be assumed when dealing with ansibles dynamic inventory below

 ## To run the Ansible script:
-Ansible was implemmted using dynamic inventories, the first step is to assume the IAM role that has full access to EC2 ``
+Ansible was implemmted using dynamic inventories, the first step is to assume the IAM role that has full access to EC2, the role already created with Terraform
+`dynamic_inventory_role`
-You can verify the role by running
+You can verify the role  or you can choose to use the default role attached to the AWS CLI, provided there is EC2FullAccess permission
-``

 With that, we can go ahead to run our configurations
 ```
 $cd Ansible
-$ansible-playbook rpcnode-playbook.yaml
-$ansible-playbook bootnode-playbook.yaml
-$ansible-playbook collatornode-playbook.yaml
+$ansible-playbook playbook.yaml
 ```